marcoromanelli-github/docs/help/writing-support-requests.md

 thing that we see.
 We would like to be able to classify emails according to subjects before even opening the email.

-## Include actual commands and error messages
+## Include the actual commands and error messages

 We cover this below, but it's so important it needs to be mentioned at the top, too: include the actual command you run and actual error